11-Dehydro-Thromboxane B2, Urine

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 Antiplatelet medications are frequently utilized in the prevention of stroke, myocardial infarction, and vascular thrombotic diseases due to the fundamental role of platelet aggregation in a variety of atherothrombotic processes.
-Modulation of the prostaglandin thromboxane A2 (TxA2) pathway is one of the pivotal routes of activation involved in stimulating platelet aggregation.
+Modulation of the prostaglandin thromboxane A2 (TxA2) pathway is 1 of the pivotal routes of activation involved in stimulating platelet aggregation.
 Synthesis of TxA2 is mediated in platelets by the cyclooxygenase 1 (COX-1) enzyme, which must be functional for stimulating the production of TxA2 from arachidonic acid.

 The importance of TxA2 is demonstrated by the reduction in risk of myocardial infarction (MI) or death in patients with acute coronary syndrome (ACS) following administration of aspirin, which irreversibly inhibits platelet COX-1 and inhibits the production of TxA2.
 TxA2 has an extremely short half-life, converting to 2 stable, inactive metabolites: 11-dehydro-thromboxane B2 (TxB2) and 2, 3-dinor-11-dehydrothromboxane B2.
 Excretion of TxB2 in the urine has been shown to reflect in vivo platelet activation.
 Elevated concentrations of TxB2 have been noted in up to 85% of patients with acute ischemic stroke and demonstrate further diagnostic and prognostic utility in patients with ACS.